 - Inspection and maintenance of thermal insulation protective measures for all battery enclosures.
 These inspections will be completed prior to December 1st on an annual basis. - Inspection and maintenance of waterproofing for damage or degradation, and repair of any identified damage or degraded insulation or other associated forms of waterproofing.
+These inspections will be completed prior to December 1st on an annual basis. - Inspection and maintenance of freeze protection equipment, primarily consisting of the battery stacks.
 These inspections will be completed prior to December 1st on an annual basis.

-KEY CAPTURE Department: Operations
+M KE Department: Operations

-Policy Subject: Cold Weather Operations
+ENERGY Policy Subject: Cold Weather Operations

 Date: 11/13/2023 Review Period: Annually

-- Inspection and maintenance of freeze protection equipment, primarily consisting of the HVAC and Dehumidifiers.
-These inspections will be completed prior to December 1st on an annual basis. - Testing or verification of the freeze protection equipment prior to December 1st and monthly throughout the winter season. - Review on an annual basis the list of cold weather critical components and update as necessary.This will be completed prior to the submission of the Declaration of Preparedness. - Submit a Declaration of Preparedness to ERCOT once the plan has been enacted and all the necessary inspections/maintenance activities have been performed.
+- Testing or verification of the freeze protection equipment prior to December 1st and monthly throughout the winter season. - Review on an annual basis the list of cold weather critical components and update as necessary.This will be completed prior to the submission of the Declaration of Preparedness. - Submit a Declaration of Preparedness to ERCOT once the plan has been enacted and all the necessary inspections/maintenance activities have been performed.
 This will be completed prior to December 1st on an annual basis.